ikromin/jphotoframe/README.md

 * System.out usage moved to the Log class paving a way to better logging
 * True separation of the model/view/controller objects
 * Thread sleep times are aligned to timeout schedules instead of sleeping the same time every time i.e. if time update is 1000ms and it took 200ms to draw the screen, the thread will sleep only 800ms
+* Layout engine is easier to use and customise

 ## Screenshots